Manjiri-here/Linux/Linux_fundamentals.md

 OS : Software which you load on your hardware to make it do things.

-Kernel- Special piece of OS that controls memory, CPU and runs the application.
+Kernel: Special piece of OS that controls memory, CPU and runs the application.

 Shell: Interface between user and OS.
 On CLI you can give one or couple of instrucations at a time, by using script you can giv multiple instructions at a time.